 The Shed membership consists of men , who during their working life have been employed in various disciplines e.g. Professional, Industrial, Trade etc. This mix provides the opportunity for men to pass on to others their individual knowledge and skill.

-Projects undertaken with or for these groups include the manufacture of small tool boxes, bird nesting boxes, penguin boxes, stage props etc.
+Projects undertaken with or for these groups include the manufacture of small tool boxes, picnic tables, planter boxes, stage props etc.

 Members are encouraged to bring their own projects to the Shed where they can either work alone on them or seek help from another member.